aasmarques93/arctouch-challenge/README.md

 Bond was the responsible for data binding and made possible the use MVVM as architecture.

 RAMAnimatedTabBarController was used for creating a interactive animation to tab bar item.

+YouTubePlayer used to load and play youtube videos.

+SDWebImage helps to handle presented images at screen.

+AXPhotoViewer opens a beautiful photos picker.

+Fabric and Crashlytics its used to track and controls app performance, usage and possible crashes.

+GhostTypewriter used to typing animation.

+ProcessLoadingView animationg for process results.

+Charts used for any chart implementation.

+Facebook api used to get user info and friends from this social media.

+XCDYouTubeKit used to play modal youtube videos.

+FCAlertView custom alerts.

+NVActivityIndicatorView shows a huge kind of activity indicator animations.

 ## Author